RobotEdh/Yolov-4/README.md

 # Yolov-4
 Yolo v4 using TensorFlow 2.x

-1. Build the Tensorflow model
+1. Build the Tensorflow model.

 The model is composed of 161 layers.

 Most of them are type Conv2D, there are also 3 MaxPool2D and one UpSampling2D.

 In addtion there are few shorcuts with some concatenate.

 2 activation methods are used, LeakyReLU with alpha=0.1 and Mish with a threshold = 20.0.
 I habe defined MIsh as a custome object as mish is not yet included in the core TF 2.0.